ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 There are many use cases that require the use of remote attestation, such as secure boot and firmware management, cloud computing, network access control and IoT device security.

 <!--Summarize RATS architecture {{RFC9334}} and main roles.-->
-The IETF working group Remote ATtestation procedureS (RATS) has defined an architecture {{RFC9334}} for remote attestation, where the three main roles are the Aiittester, Verifier and Relying party.
+The IETF working group Remote ATtestation procedureS (RATS) has defined an architecture {{RFC9334}} for remote attestation, where the three main roles are the Attester, Verifier and Relying Party.
 The evidence is generated from the Attester concerning its identity and integrity, which must be appraised by the Verifier for its validity.
 Then the attestation results that are produced by Verifier will be used by Relying Party for purposes of reliably applying application-specific actions.